How to Get Cards Graded by PSA 2021 (The Defentive Guide)

 - $50 per card for cards valued at $1,000 or more 100 dollars per card for cards with a value between $500 and $999

 - 150 dollars per card for cards with a value between $1,000 and $2,499

 - $300 dollars per card for cards with a value between $2,500 and $4,999

 - $600 dollars per card for cards with a value between $5,000 and $9,999

 Valuation of cards with a Declared Value of $10,000 or more qualify for PSA’s Premium grading choices, which are available only to members of the PSA.
 Based on the declared value of your card, these alternatives cost $1,000, $2,000, $3,000, $5,000, or $10,000, depending on the amount you choose.

 How to Submit Your Card To PSA

-- First and foremost, you need log on to Psacard and fill out the necessary information.
-A large green circular button with the word “Submit” on it may be seen in the upper righthand corner of the webpage (it’s difficult to miss).
-Your browser will redirect you to a Sign-In screen when you click on the button.
-To access PSA, you’ll need to sign up for an account if you do not already have one.
-Following your sign-in, you’ll be prompted to fill out the following data:
+Your browser will take you to a Sign-In screen when you click on the button.
+To access PSA, you’ll need to sign up for an account if you don’t already have one.
+Immediately following your sign-in, you’ll be prompted to fill out the following information: